ottery-app/oui/README.md

 <h3>MultiFieldHeader</h3>
 <p>
-This is the MultiFieldHeader component.
-It allows for a header with mutiple fields through the use of a key callback.
+The MultiFieldHeader component allows for a header with multiple fields through the use of a key callback.
 It also includes an edit button that can be called using the onEdit callback.
 This header will fill to fit the width of the parent container.
-This can be changed by editing the className. oui-multi-field-header or by passing in a class name or id.
+This can be changed by editing the className oui-multi-field-header or by passing in a class name or id.
 </p>

 <p align="center">